-As noted above, IMRF's estimated 2006 investment return on a market basis is 13.9%.
+As noted above, IMRF's estimated 2007 investment return on a market basis is 8.5%.
 However, for actuarial purposes, IMRF uses a common pension industry practice of five-year averaging of actual market returns to arrive at the actuarial return of 8.8%.

 The actuarial return is used to determine employer contribution rates and actuarial funding status.
-This averaging technique, which is employed to moderate fluctuations in employer contribution rates, delays the recognition of both market gains and losses.
+This averaging technique, which is employed to moderate fluctuations in employer contribution rates, delays the recognition of market returns that either exceed or fall short of the assumed actuarial return of 7.5%.

-For 2006, IMRF will be adjusting its assumed investment income of \$1,476 million (a 7.5% return on the beginning of the year actuarial value of IMRF investments) by one-fifth of the excess of the market value return over the actuarial return.
+For 2007, IMRF will be adjusting its assumed investment income of \$1,604 million (a 7.5% return on the beginning of the year actuarial value of IMRF investments) by one-fifth of the excess of the market value returns over the assumed actuarial returns for the past three years.

-Thus, for actuarial purposes, IMRF's investment return will be approximately \$1,722 million.
-IMRF will begin 2007 with \$960 million of unrecognized gains for actuarial rate-setting purposes, which will be recognized over the next four years.
-This provides a cushion against future employer contribution rate increases should investment returns drop below 7.5%.
+Thus, for actuarial purposes, IMRF's investment return will be approximately \$1,892 million.
+IMRF will begin 2008 with \$865 million of unrecognized gains for actuarial rate-setting purposes, which will be recognized over the next four years.
+These unrecognized gains provide a cushion against future employer contribution rate increases should investment returns drop below 7.5%.